 In accordance with this Notice and the provisions of the GDPR, we may transfer your Personal Data to organisations located in “third countries” (those outside of the EEA).
 In addition to the security arrangements mentioned above in relation to our engagement of third-party organisations, where such transfers are required we will ensure that your Personal Data is adequately protected, for example, by using a contract for the transfer which contains specific data protection provisions (“Model Clauses”) that have been adopted by the European Commission or a relevant data protection authority.

 The transfer of your Personal Data from Three Crowns (Services) LLP (our UK and Paris offices) to Three Crowns (US) LLP (our Washington, DC office), Three Crowns (Services) Pte.
-Ltd., or Three Crowns (Middle East) LLP (our Bahrain office) constitutes a transfer to a “third country” and, accordingly, these entities have contracted on such a basis.
+Ltd., or Three Crowns (Spain) SLP (our Madrid office) constitutes a transfer to a “third country” and, accordingly, these entities have contracted on such a basis.
 If you wish to see a copy of these Model Clauses, please contact the DPC.